ajcuddeback/readme-generator/README.md

 This project usage is for anyone that needs a high quality README.md file for their own GitHub Project!

 ## Instructions

+- If you would like to view a video on how to install and use, go to my [Youtube Channel](https://www.youtube.com/watch?v=TaInk3BLWTI&feature=youtu.be)

 - Step 1: Clone this repository